bramses/bramses-highly-opinionated-vault-2023/README.md

 ### GitHub

-GitHub is a hosting service for code, in BHOV-2023 we can use it to store snapshots of our vault, as well as make public changes that others can comment on.
+GitHub is a hosting service for code, in BHOV-2023 we use it to store snapshots of our vault, as well as make public changes that others can comment on.

 ### Sync

- Sync is an obsidian official paid service that allows you to sync your obsidian vault between devices.
-Each vault has a 10 GB limit, so be careful with what you do with images PDFs movie files etc.
+ [Sync](https://obsidian.md/sync) is an Obsidian official paid service that allows you to sync your obsidian vault between devices.
+Each vault has a 10 GB limit, so be careful with what you do with images, PDFs, movie files etc.

 ### Publish

-Publish is another official obsidian paid service that allows you to share your vault on a public URL.
-Users will be able to come see what you've written and you can easily upload and download files from said vault
+[Publish](https://obsidian.md/publish) is another official Obsidian paid service that allows you to share your vault on a [public URL](https://publish.obsidian.md/bram).

 ### Shortcuts

 *IOS only*

-shortcuts are small bits of code that run on your phone.
-The small workflows allow for macro style functionality.
-In the near future I will publish the shortcuts that I use daily in a sister repo.
+Shortcuts are small bits of code that run on your phone.
+These small workflows allow for macro style functionality.

+In the near future I will publish the shortcuts that I use daily in a sister repo to BHOV-2023.

 ## A Day in the Life - Real World Use

 BHOV-2023 is only helpful if you can use it day in/day out as a tool to help you in life.
 Here's how I would use it in any random day (let's say Tuesday, perhaps):

-**Morning** - refer to my weekly note to see what tasks I have open there -prepare the resources I need to do my best work
+**Morning** - refer to my weekly note to see what tasks I have open there -prepare the resources I need to do my best work, move tasks into my daily note and put commitments in my calendar
-**Afternoon** - do deep work on my open projects as well as taken care of any commitments, Capture any to do that come up from my phone or my computer whatever's closest
+**Afternoon** - do deep work on my open projects as well as taken care of any commitments, Capture any to-dos that come up from my phone or my computer without context switching
-**Evening** - review the notes in Computed/To Process and see what I've read yesterday.
+**Evening** - review the notes in `Computed/To Process`.
 Process these notes into Zettelkasten notes.
-**Night** - read new content in the reader app (blogs, youtube videos) or my kindle and highlight the things that I like
+**Night** - read new content in the reader app (blogs, youtube videos, podcasts) or my kindle and highlight the things that I like

 ### Special Case: Saturday or Sunday

 Reflection is a critical component to the value of this vault, and so one day a week **must** be carved out to do reflection.
 This shouldn't take more than thirty minutes or so, but it does need to happen once a week, so choose what works best for you.

 Reflection is an extension on what happens on a normal evening where I spend more time processing notes and try to do deeper work in consolidating the thought processes that I've had over the week.

-In BHOV-2023 it's easy to traverse through a whole week and just click between the notes to see what you thought during the different days
+In BHOV-2023 it's easy to traverse through a whole week and just click between the notes to see what you thought during the different days, and use that as firepower to create new notes and ideas.

 ## Mobile Integration (General)